-Today, cosmetic dentistry is more popular than ever, from whitening and shaping, to closing spaces and replacing teeth.
+Today, cosmetic dentistry is more popular than ever, from whitening and shaping to closing spaces and replacing teeth.
 And dentists have a wide array of tools and techniques at their disposal for improving the look of your smile.

-Before deciding to undergo any cosmetic procedure, it's important to know the benefits and risks, and what you can expect during the process.
+Before deciding to undergo any cosmetic procedure, it's important to know the benefits and risks and what you can expect during the process.
 Make sure you're clear about what it will cost, how much experience your dentist has with the procedure, and whether any special maintenance will be needed afterward.

-Over time teeth can become stained or discolored, especially after smoking, taking certain medications, or consuming foods and beverages such as coffee and tea.
+Over time, teeth can become stained or discolored, especially after smoking, taking certain medications, or consuming foods and beverages such as coffee and tea.
 Using a chemical process, your dentist can bleach your teeth in one of two ways.
 He can do an in-office procedure, or provide you with a system to use at home.

 Keep in mind, your teeth can become stained again if you continue exposing them to the same substances that originally stained them.
-Since whitening products are not meant to clean teeth, it is still important to continue practicing daily oral hygiene by brushing twice a day and flossing at least once a day.
+Because whitening products are not meant to clean teeth, it is still important to continue practicing daily oral hygiene by brushing twice a day and flossing at least once a day.